Join us for an adventure in flavor!

 Chicken souvlaki on a pita.

-Make a bowl meal.
-Put a bed of rice in a bowl and top it with souvlaki and grilled veggies like eggplant, tomatoes, peppers or mushrooms.
+Some days I make a bowl meal.
+I put a bed of rice, like Greek Lemon Rice, in a bowl and top it with souvlaki and grilled veggies like eggplant, tomatoes, peppers or mushrooms.

 Have it alongside our Loaded Layered Hummus Dip and some pita bread.

-• Skewer Preparation: If using wooden skewers, soaking them in water prevents them from burning, especially on the grill.
+• Skewer Preparation: If I use wooden skewers, I soak them in water first.
+This stops them from burning up on the grill.

 Save or pin this recipe for those busy days.
 And be sure to subscribe to GypsyPlate, we’re always cooking up new easy recipes for you!